znorden17/csci-476-594-spring2021-private/final/README.md

 The underlying cause for XSS vulnerabilities is that HTML allows JS code to be mixed with data.
 According to the book, when the code & data show up, the HTML parser in the browser separates the code from the data but it doesn't understand what came from where - so it just executes the code.

+(Look at that subtle citation to the book)

 ### Task 1.6